How can I edit my profile? And make it stand out?

 Be as specific as possible, even if your career has just begun.
 Recruiters spend just 6 seconds reviewing most resumes, so give them something substantial and grab their attention.

-Career expert Allison Green says that multiple typos on a resume can have a dramatic impact on the impression you make on recruiters.
-Green adds that many hiring managers are rigid about typos and will assume that you’ll be sloppy in your work if you’re careless about checking for spelling errors.
+Career expert Allison Green says that multiple typos on a resume can dramatically impact the impression you make on recruiters.
+Green adds that many hiring managers are rigid about typos and assume that you'll be sloppy in your work if you're careless about checking for spelling errors.

 Of course, even the most vigilant editors miss a stray comma occasionally.
 While you should try your best to double (and triple) check for any errors manually, consider using a tool such as Grammarly to help.